Feature request #10743

 It would be interesting to use this for MODIS and Landsat imagery, although how would we guess the proper bands or even reliably recognize the source as MODIS or Landsat?

-#8 Updated by Bryan Karpowicz almost 5 years ago
+#8 Updated by Bryan Karpowicz about 5 years ago

 Off the top of my head, I can't think of any data source which has a geotiff with wavelength information embedded in it.
 Landsat just refers to their's by band #, and I think MODIS does also.
 I'm pretty sure you could identify MODIS identifying metadata embedded within the hdf 4 file.